mwongess/alx-low_level_programming/0x0E-structures_typedef/README.md

-# C - Structures, typedef
+# E - Structures, typedef

 In this project, I learned about using structures and `typedef` in C.